 I did 30 completely dry days to start with.
 Then gave myself a bit of leeway for a couple of parties and work events, but with new rules – no more than three drinks, no consecutive days of drinking, and no drinking to wind down or de-stress.

 Sort of to my surprise, it stuck.
 I found that a lot of the time I didn’t want to drink anyway.
 Not really.
 What I wanted was to relax.
 To have a bath.
 To not be at work.
 But because it’s easier to gulp down a gin and tonic the second you get in from the office rather than carve out proper time for yourself that’s what becomes a reflex.

 Now, it’s hard to talk about not drinking without it taking on a moralistic edge.
-There is, in my experience, no one more puritanical and evangelical than the newly thin or the newly sober.
+There is no one more puritanical and evangelical than the newly thin or the newly sober (I’m thinking Dry January types here, rather than long-term recovering addicts).
 For the record, I don’t think there’s anything ethically or spiritually wrong with a glass of wine.
 Saying no to one doesn’t make you a superior person (But, crucially, it doesn’t make you a worse person, either – I’ll get to that).